 - Setting intermodal standards.
 Although there were several attempts to establish container-like services in the 1920s and 1930s, particularly by railways, those services were punctual and short-lived.
-By the late 1950s, containerization triggered a series of innovations related to the more effective handling of containerized cargo, initially at port terminals and maritime shipping, but later on over intermodal rail services.
+By the late 1950s, containerization triggered a series of innovations related to the more effective handling of containerized cargo, initially at port terminals and maritime shipping, but later over intermodal rail services.
 The first container crane began operating in 1959.
-An important step was the standardization of container sizes and latching systems in the late 1960s, which incited the construction of cellular containerships and the establishment of container on flat car services (COFC), mostly for domestic containers.
+An important step was the standardization of container sizes and latching systems in the late 1960s, which incited the construction of cellular containerships and the establishment of container-on-flatcar services (COFC), mostly for domestic containers.

 - Operationalizing intermodalism.
 The 1980s marked significant changes for intermodal transportation, particularly with the onset of rail deregulation, enabling railways to reorganize their services along with more commercially driven imperatives.
 Long-distance doublestack rail services were established across North America, enabling maritime containers to reach inland destinations.
-More efficient intermodal equipment such as reachstackers and rubber-tired gantries were developed.
+More efficient intermodal equipment, such as reachstackers and rubber-tired gantries, were developed.
 As the scale of the operations and the volumes rapidly increased, new intermodal facilities emerged, such as satellite terminals, inland container depots, and inland ports, each fulfilling a specialized role in the continuity of intermodal transport chains.

 - Massification and automation of intermodalism.
-By the late 1990s, ships larger than the standard Panamax design began to be introduced, pushing for economies of scale both on the maritime and inland sides.
-Automation, as opposed to mechanization that has been until then the driving force of intermodalism, began to be implemented at a few large intermodal terminals, but comprehensive automation would not begin until the 2010s.
+By the late 1990s, ships larger than the standard Panamax design began to be introduced, pushing for economies of scale on the maritime and inland sides.
+Automation, as opposed to mechanization, has been until then the driving force of intermodalism, it began to be implemented at a few large intermodal terminals, but comprehensive automation would not begin until the 2010s.
 Information technologies also became one of the driving forces of intermodal integration, a process that took many dimensions.
 By the 2000s, electronic bill of lading systems (after some unsuccessful attempts in the 1990s) enabled more effective handling of the crucial documentation related to intermodalism, enabling intermodal transportation to become increasingly multimodal.
 The container itself was improved with RFID, sensors, and positioning systems, enabling to track its location and conditions (particularly important if it is a refrigerated container).
 The expansion of the Panama Canal in 2016 set the stage for a new container shipping standard called new-Panamax (2014).
 The ongoing massification of containerships reached the MGX-24 standard in 2019, with carrying capacities above 21,000 TEU.
-Along with the ongoing and potential automation of the modes and terminals involved with intermodalism, the implementation of blockchain technologies shows the potential to improve the transactional effectiveness of intermodal transportation substantially.
+Along with the ongoing and potential automation of the modes and terminals involved with intermodalism, the implementation of blockchain technologies shows the potential to substantially improve the transactional effectiveness of intermodal transportation.